kubeovn/kube-ovn/README.md

 The Kube-OVN community is waiting for you participation!
 - Follow us at [Twitter](https://twitter.com/KubeOvn)
 - Chat with us at [Slack](https://kube-ovn-slackin.herokuapp.com/)
-- For Chinese users WeChat group is also available, please send request to WeChat id:liumengxinfly with your information
+- For Chinese users WeChat group is also available, please send request to WeChatID: liumengxinfly with your information
+- Other issues please send email to [mengxin@alauda.io](mailto:mengxin@alauda.io)

 ## Features
 - **Namespaced Subnets**: Each Namespace can have a unique Subnet (backed by a Logical Switch).
 Pods within the Namespace will have IP addresses allocated from the Subnet.
 It's also possible for multiple Namespaces to share a Subnet.